sendhilg/water-flow-calculator/README.md

     $ python --version

+This project uses tox as a generic virtualenv management and test command line tool.
+Install tox using the below command.

+    $ pip3 install tox

 ## Cloning the project and running the application

 Clone the project from github.

     $ git clone https://github.com/sendhilg/water-flow-calculator.git